pygame/pygame/doc/src/sdl_constants.rst

 Those constants are used by the :meth:`pygame2.sdl.video.Surface.blit` and :meth:`pygame2.sdl.video.Surface.fill` methods.

+If not stated otherwise, each of the modes will work on a per-channel basis, so that the described operation is performed on each RGB(A) color component.
+This means that e.g. BLEND_RGB_ADD performs some operation similar to (R1 + R1, G1 + G2, B1 + B2).

 .. data:: BLEND_RGB_ADD

    Used for an additive blend, ignoring the per-pixel alpha value.
+The sum of the both RGB values will used for the result.

 .. data:: BLEND_RGB_SUB

    Used for an subtractive blend, ignoring the per-pixel alpha value.
+The difference of both RGB values will be used for the result.
+If the difference is smaller than 0, it will be set to 0.

 .. data:: BLEND_RGB_MULT

    Used for an multiply blend, ignoring the per-pixel alpha value.
+The both RGB values will be multiplied with each other, causing the result to be darker.

 .. data:: BLEND_RGB_AND

    Used for a binary AND'd blend, ignoring the per-pixel alpha value.
+   The bitwise AND combination of both RGB values will be used for the result.

 .. data:: BLEND_RGB_OR

    Used for a binary OR'd  blend, ignoring the per-pixel alpha value.
+   The bitwise OR combination of both RGB values will be used for the result.

 .. data:: BLEND_RGB_XOR

    Used for a binary XOR'd blend, ignoring the per-pixel alpha value.
+   The bitwise XOR combination of both RGB values will be used for the result.

 .. data:: BLEND_RGB_MIN

    Used for a minimum blend, ignoring the per-pixel alpha value.
+The minimum of both RGB values will be used for the result.

 .. data:: BLEND_RGB_MAX

    Used for a maximum blend, ignoring the per-pixel alpha value.
+The maximum of both RGB values will be used for the result.

 .. data:: BLEND_RGB_AVG

    Used for an average blend, ignoring the per-pixel alpha value.
+The average of an addition of both RGB values will be used for the result.

 .. data:: BLEND_RGB_DIFF

    Used for a difference blend, ignoring the per-pixel alpha value.
+The real difference of both RGB values will be used for the result.

 .. data:: BLEND_RGB_SCREEN

    Used for a screen blend, ignoring the per-pixel alpha value.
+The inverted multiplication result of the inverted RGB values will be used, causing the result to be brighter.

 .. data:: BLEND_RGBA_ADD

    Used for an additive blend, with the per-pixel alpha value.
+The sum of the both RGBA values will used for the result.

 .. data:: BLEND_RGBA_SUB

    Used for an subtractive blend, with the per-pixel alpha value.
+The difference of both RGBA values will be used for the result.
+If the difference is smaller than 0, it will be set to 0.

 .. data:: BLEND_RGBA_MULT

    Used for an multiply blend, with the per-pixel alpha value.
+The both RGBA values will be multiplied with each other, causing the result to be darker.

 .. data:: BLEND_RGBA_AND

    Used for a binary AND'd blend, with the per-pixel alpha value.
+   The bitwise AND combination of both RGBA values will be used for the result.

 .. data:: BLEND_RGBA_OR

    Used for a binary OR'd  blend, with the per-pixel alpha value.
+   The bitwise OR combination of both RGBA values will be used for the result.

 .. data:: BLEND_RGBA_XOR

    Used for a binary XOR'd blend, with the per-pixel alpha value.
+   The bitwise XOR combination of both RGBA values will be used for the result.

 .. data:: BLEND_RGBA_MIN

    Used for a minimum blend, with the per-pixel alpha value.
+The minimum of both RGBA values will be used for the result.

 .. data:: BLEND_RGBA_MAX

    Used for a maximum blend, with the per-pixel alpha value.
+The maximum of both RGBA values will be used for the result.

 .. data:: BLEND_RGBA_AVG

    Used for an average blend, with the per-pixel alpha value.
+The average of an addition of both RGBA values will be used for the result.

 .. data:: BLEND_RGBA_DIFF

    Used for a difference blend, with the per-pixel alpha value.
+The real difference of both RGBA values will be used for the result.

 .. data:: BLEND_RGBA_SCREEN

    Used for a screen blend, with the per-pixel alpha value.
+The inverted multiplication result of the inverted RGBA values will be used, causing the result to be brighter.

 CD-ROM Constants
 ----------------